Terminology

 and apk

-payloads - so the updater daemon then can apply ota
+payloads - so the updater daemon then can apply

-with "package_manager".
+with "package_manager."

 This separation allows different components of the system to process and apply the appropriate payloads as needed.